Community-led development "The Apache Way"

 These pages provide a directory of technical details pertinent to all Apache projects, for developers, committers, release managers and PMC members contributing to any Apache project.

-If you can't find information here, then please ask on your project's mailing list, or contact the Community Development project's mailing list for more general questions.
-There are many experienced ASF people there to help.
+If you can't find information here, ask on your project's mailing list, or contact the Community Development project's mailing list for more general questions.
+There are many experienced ASF people who can help.
 We also have a sitemap summarizing all the pointers available.

 Find information about tools and processes the ASF and its projects use to manage source code, mailing lists, and websites.
 You can also find how-to guides for committers and Project Management Committees (PMCs).

 Host and service status monitor.
 Infa has already been alerted if a service shows as down.